 The burden of proof in civil tax matters rests with the taxpayer (except for certain civil penalties outlined below where it rests with IR), to establish their case on the balance of probabilities.
 The burden of proof in criminal matters rests with the prosecution, which must prove its case beyond reasonable doubt.

-As with every kind of complex civil proceedings, there are myriad strategic matters to consider in preparing for and conducting tax litigation.
-The following paragraphs are not exhaustive:
+As with every kind of complex civil proceeding, there are myriad strategic matters to consider in preparing for and conducting tax litigation.
+The following paragraphs are not exhaustive.

 New Zealand follows an English common-law litigation tradition.
 Precedent is important.
 When considering an international tax matter, a Court will consider international jurisprudence, doctrine and commentary.
 However, the persuasiveness of such material can vary.
 Decisions of foreign courts are rarely directly relevant to NZ tax litigation, although analogies can often be made.
 Australian tax cases are often considered persuasive, depending on the status of the court, because Australia and New Zealand have overlapping areas of tax law and a similar colonial legal history.
 Similarly, UK and Canadian case law is often considered persuasive by the courts, depending on the subject at hand.
 An advocate must carefully consider the relevance of international case law in tax litigation, particularly if it relates to "classic" issues such as the revenue/capital distinction.

 Double taxation agreements (DTAs) are part of New Zealand's domestic law and have an overriding effect on it.
 As a result, if domestic law and a DTA conflict, the DTA takes precedence.
 New Zealand courts will usually consider OECD commentary when interpreting DTAs, as most New Zealand DTAs are based on the OECD model commentary.